 Free from buildup, hair feels lighter, looks less frizzy, and is more manageable for simple or complex styling.
 Click here to get your supply of plain epsom salt.
 What we offer at Better Bath Better Body is USP Grade, making it safe to use for the hair and even the body.

 Other DIY Hair Care Tips For Salon Quality Looks At Home

-Epsom salt on scalp is just one secret you can incorporate into your everyday haircare routine.
-A few others you can use for revamped and renewed hair are:
+Epsom salt on the scalp is just one secret you can incorporate into your everyday haircare routine.
+A few others you can use for revamped and renewed locks are: